It is a fall of the upper eyelid. It can worsen after being awake longer when the individual’s muscles are tired.

-The surgical technique of Fasanella Servat is an alternative option for those with good lifting function.
+The surgical technique of Fasanella Servat is an alternative option for those with good lifting functions.

-People with poor elevator function will probably get the most benefit from the frontal sling procedure, which suspends the upper eyelid of the frontalis muscle.
+People with poor elevator function will probably benefit from the frontal sling procedure, which suspends the upper eyelid of the frontalis muscle.

-This procedure, which is effective in cases such as myogenic ptosis, allows a certain degree of voluntary control of the eyelid.
+This procedure, effective in cases such as myogenic ptosis, allows a certain degree of voluntary control of the eyelid.
 Elevator resection is another option in patients with moderate to low elevating function.

 The partial resection of the upper eyelid elevator achieves a better height of the upper eyelid by strengthening the muscle.

-Non-surgical modalities can also be used, such as the use of “crutches” or Ptosis crutches or special scleral contact lenses to support the eyelid.
+Non-surgical modalities can also be used, such as using “crutches” or Ptosis crutches or special scleral contact lenses to support the eyelid.